ygchavez/cse15l-lab-reports/lab-report-1-week-2.md

 Some commands I ran are

+`ls directory`

-* ls directory, this returned lists all files and folders in that directory * ls lat,
+this returned lists all files and folders in that directory * ls lat,

+`ls-l`

-* ls-l, gives the directory in a long format
+gives the directory in a long format

+`cat *file*`

-* cat *file*, gives a copy of that file
+ gives a copy of that file

 ## 4. Moving Files With scp